 PAARC is an ARRL affiliated, amateur radio club that sponsors many types of activities.
 PAARC operates 4 FM repeaters including C4FM analog and digital, APRS Digi, and a IRLP Node.
 Anyone is welcome, and encouraged to attend our meetings as you do not need to be a radio amateur to participate.

-VE Test Session – at 5:00 pm: Go for your license or try for an upgrade.
-You must pre-register by sending a request to VETesting@PAARC.NET.
+VE Test Session – at 5:00 pm: Go for your Amateur Radio license or try for an upgrade.
+Pre-register by sending a request to VETesting@PAARC.NET.
 Test sessions are administered by examiners accredited by the ARRL.
 See what to bring to exam session here: www.arrl.org/what-to-bring-to-an-exam-session.
-Future session: 11/4.

-PAARC events are held at St. James Lutheran Church, at the intersection of Swamp Pike and Kugler Rd. in Limerick, PA.
+First Friday PAARC events are held at St. James Lutheran Church, at the intersection of Swamp Pike and Kugler Rd. in Limerick, PA:

 Bob Wiseman, WB3W, of Schnecksville, Pennsylvania, has been